 You could even consider hiring a professional copywriter to help you with the task.
 This is especially important if you plan to publish your statements online.

 Here is how the above steps could work in practice.
-Imagine we’re creating a mission statement for the owner of the fictional deep-dish pizza restaurant mentioned above.
+Imagine we’re creating a restaurant mission statement for the owner of the fictional deep-dish pizza restaurant mentioned above.

-- How does your company do it?
+- How does your restaurant do it?
 Our food tastes great because we use a special tomato sauce recipe that has been passed down over generations and we always buy fresh ingredients.
 We provide a great experience by focusing on the needs of each customer.

 At [restaurant name], we create good memories by serving original-style deep-dish pizza using a recipe that has been passed down over generations.
 Our restaurant provides an authentic dining experience that is unique to the area.

-Core values typically relate to how you interact with customers, employees, and suppliers.
+Core values typically relate to how you interact with restaurant customers, employees, and suppliers.
 They are different from your mission statement, although they will influence it.

 While these are all positive beliefs to have, they sound very generic.
 When writing your core values, think about how you can make each one unique to your restaurant.

 Here are examples: